jts/ncov-random-scripts/README.md

 ### Search for variants of interest in a collection of genomes

-This script will recursively search a directory structure for variants files (ivar `variant.tsv` files, or nanopore `.pass.gz` files) and print out any samples that match a variant in `watchlist.vcf`.
+This script will recursively search a directory structure for variants files (ivar `variant.tsv` files, or nanopore `.pass.vcf.gz` files) and print out any samples that match a variant in `watchlist.vcf`.
 Example:

 ```
 python ncov-watch.py --watchlist /path/to/watchlist.vcf --directory data 2>/dev/null